What is anti-social behaviour?

 Who is responsible for dealing with anti-social behaviour?

 Your local council, social landlords (housing associations) and the police all have strong and effective powers to deal with anti-social behaviour problems.

 If anti-social behaviour is affecting you or your family, you can expect us and your local council to treat the problem seriously, take action and then report back to you what action has been taken.

 Contact your local policing team

 Every neighbourhood has a local policing team, who are committed to finding out what your local problems are and helping to get them resolved.
-You can find your local team's details on Police.UK.
+You can find your local team's details on police.uk (opens in new window).

 How to report anti-social behaviour